aliyevhuseyn6/aliyevhuseyn6/README.md

 Throughout my student and professional life, I have discovered the potential of the world of data analysis and statistics as a crucial foundation in a multitude of fields, from scientific to financial.
 I began to specialize in data analysis at university while studying Chemical Engineering, and throughout my professional career, I have been expanding this practice to other business areas.

 Kindly invite you to visit my portfolio projects.

 Thanks for your time and consideration!

-- 📫 How to reach me: You can reach me at: [aliyevhuseyn6@gmail.com]
+- 📫 You can reach me at: [aliyevhuseyn6@gmail.com](aliyevhuseyn6@gmail.com)

 Skills: SQL / Python / R / MS Excel / Power BI / Tableau